meta-llama/llama-cookbook/getting-started/inference/api_inference/README.md

 Make sure you've either:
 - Passed the API key using the `--api-key` argument
-- Set the appropriate environment variable
+- Set the appropriate environment variable for your chosen provider (LLAMA_API_KEY)

 ### Known Issues

-- There appears to be a reference to `args.provider` in the code, but no provider argument is defined in the ArgumentParser.
-- The script uses `Optional[str]` but doesn't import it from typing.
+- The script uses `Optional[str]` from typing module.

 ## Advanced Usage